mrocklin/dask-workshop/README.md

 =============

 These materials provide a brief hands-on introduction to the parallel computing system, Dask.
-They are intended to be delivered over a 60 or 90 minute session and cover the following topics.
+They are intended to be delivered over a 90 minute session and cover the following topics.

 1. Parallelize existing code with dask.delayed
 2. Set up the dask.distributed system on your local laptop